RishiDarkDevil/rishi-portfolio/content/_index.md

           description: 'Selected among large number of applicants to be a part of the Research Week with Google Conference with top-notch researchers in AI and Machine Learning from across the world.
 My sub-track was Natural Language Understanding.'
           organization: Google
           organization_url: https://research.google/locations/india/
-          title: Selected for Research Week With Google
+          title: Research Week With Google
           url: ''
         - certificate_url: https://drive.google.com/file/d/1gfMCd-fIn_w5xbr56P6ea6lMC60R2O12/view
           date_end: ''